 UnILiON (Universities Informal Liaison Offices Network) is an informal network of about 50 liaison offices representing more than 150 excellent universities based in Europe, Japan and Russia.
 The network represents an arena of exchange where the participants share information, create collaboration and act as information multipliers towards the represented organisations.

 The network can be a useful tool for NTNU employees to open collaboration dialogues with a large number of Universities as well as to spread relevant information or opportunities coming from NTNU and of interest to the network’s members.

-Director of the Brussels Office, Massimo Busuoli currently chairs UnILiON, and was one of the founders of the network in 2017.
+Director of the Brussels Office, Massimo Busuoli is currently the deputy secretary general of UnILiON, after three years as secretary general of it.
+He was also one of the founders of the network in 2017.

 CESAER - the Conference of European Schools for Advanced Engineering Education and Research

 The Conference of European Schools for Advanced Engineering Education and Research (CESAER) is an association of leading universities of science and technology in Europe that was founded in Leuven, Belgium in 1990.
 The association unites over 50 leading universities of science and technology in 25 countries that champion excellence in higher education, training, research and innovation, influence debate, contribute to the realisation of open knowledge societies and deliver significant scientific, economic, social and societal impact.

 NTNU is a member of 11 CESAER working groups and in particular the Brussels Office is actively participating in the Task Force Competitive Funding.

 Science|Business exists to bring together three worlds which should work together but too often stumble apart: industry, research and policy.
 They publish newsletters and reports about European policy making and the framework programmes, and arrange events and meetings with important stakeholders in Brussels.
 The Science|Business Network of universities, companies, and research and policy organisations is a uniquely powerful forum for driving innovation forward.